 Hi, I’m Jenna Fan!
 I’m a mum of three, and I’m passionate about making music accessible to everyone.
 Music is my life - and that’s why I started Fanfare!
 (Did you spot the pun?)

 To me, watching my students gain confidence and progress in their music skills is so rewarding.
-Having performed with the Yorkshire Philharmonic Choir in the past, I also lead our Local Vocals choir.

 As a young musician, I really valued just being able to pick up an instrument and to really get stuck in.
 I want that for our students, too!
 You should never be afraid to give something a go.
 For younger kids, that’s bottle ukuleles and box drums, and for adults, that might be finally picking up the guitar after years of ‘maybe some other time’!